What is Deep Adaptation?

 Many people spend time processing the emotional implications of the coming collapse before looking outwards to find roles on the local and global levels.
 Others, in the wake of their grief, turn inward and learn to trust their own hearts and evolution, which can be an invitation to others to do the same.

 I run the Deep Adaptation – Australia & New Zealand Facebook group, I help moderate the main Positive Deep Adaptation (PDA) Facebook Group and the PDA Parenting group – you are welcome to join those conversations and connect with like-minded souls.
-I am also a member of the Deep Adaptation Holding Group.
+I was a member of the original Deep Adaptation Holding Group.

 I facilitate Deep Listening and Tree of Life workshops both online and in-person.